KimRass/warehouse/Data Science/Machine Learning/Computer Vision/README.md

 - The loss is added to the total loss, with weight 0.3.
 - It is for combating gradient vanishing problem.
 - It is not Used in testing time.
-## Inception Module
-- Inception module is to have different sizes/types of convolutions for the same input and stacking all the outputs.
-- 1×1 convolution is used as a dimension reduction module to reduce the computation.
-By reducing the computation bottleneck, depth and width can be increased.
-- Inception module can be built without increasing the number of operations largely compared the one without 1×1 convolution.
-## Global Average Pooling
-- A move from FC layers to average pooling improved the top 1 accuracy by about 0.6

 # ResNet (Residual Neural Network)
 - Source: https://en.wikipedia.org/wiki/Residual_neural_network, https://www.analyticsvidhya.com/blog/2021/08/all-you-need-to-know-about-skip-connections/#:~:text=Skip%20Connections%20(or%20Shortcut%20Connections,input%20to%20the%20next%20layers.&text=Neural%20networks%20can%20learn%20any,%2Ddimensional%20and%20non%2Dconvex, https://www.analyticsvidhya.com/blog/2021/06/understanding-resnet-and-analyzing-various-models-on-the-cifar-10-dataset/#h2_3